 One way to quickly update the functionality of a kitchen is to purchase new appliances for the space.
 Newer appliances are energy efficient and tend to have plenty of features that work to make your life easier.
 Additionally, new appliances can breathe new life into a small space by creating a cohesive look across the kitchen.
 In a small kitchen, logically the appliances are going to take up the majority of the room’s space.
 Therefore, installing sleek appliances — such as stainless steel — can help to create a continuous and neat look within the kitchen.

 Using a built-in oven rather than a freestanding one, while installing a range in the island or a countertop, will help to create a look that is less cluttered.
 Clutter is one of the biggest issues in a small kitchen space.
 Anything you can do to create sleek lines that are uncluttered will help to make the kitchen feel bigger and more functional.

-Counter space is the number one thing that a seasoned cook looks for in a kitchen.
+Counter space is the number one thing that a seasoned cook looks for, whether it’s a modern kitchen or more traditional style kitchen.
 In a small kitchen, you should make work surfaces anywhere where there aren’t appliances.
 One design tip that can really help the small kitchen owner is to design deeper counters and cabinets, giving you more space to work.